History of Mongolia in Timeline

 As of 2022, 78% of Mongolia's exports went to the PRC, and the PRC supplied 36% of Mongolia's imports.

-As per the 2023 constitutional amendment, the Mongolian parliament increased the number of seats from 76 to 126.
+In 2023, a constitutional amendment increased the number of seats in the State Great Khural from 76 to 126.

 Mongolia's real GDP grew by 7% in 2023 due to record-high coal production, driven by strong demand from China.